…disinformation campaign against the US, Pakistan and Libyan rebels

 Visit Gordon Duff's YouTube Channel

-Posted by Gordon Duff on 10:43 am, With 0 Reads, Filed under 9/11, WarZone.
+Posted by Gordon Duff, Senior Editor on April 25, 2011, With 0 Reads, Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.